 Those who have not previously applied for a degree program may also participate in the lottery procedure.

 After a successful application, you will receive a confirmation of a study place by e-mail with the request to submit the documents listed there.
-The documents to be submitted can be submitted by mail.
-In exceptional cases, you can send another person an informal written power of attorney to carry out the enrollment.
-Together with this power of attorney, the enrollment documents can then be submitted.
+The required documents must be submitted exclusively online within a specified period.
+No postal documents will be requested or accepted.

 To enroll, you must prove that you have statutory health insurance.
 If you are insured via a private health insurance company, you must have the health insurance company confirm that you are exempt from compulsory insurance.
 From December 1, 2021, proof of statutory health insurance will be provided fully electronically via the so-called "student reporting procedure".
 This means that in the future it will no longer be necessary to submit paper certificates to the university.
 When enrolling at the OWL University of Applied Sciences and Arts, please contact a statutory health insurance company of your choice and request a digital registration certificate for the OWL University of Applied Sciences and Arts.

 Due to legal requirements, data transfer between universities and health insurance companies must take place fully electronically in the future.
 This is done with the help of the "Student Reporting Procedure SMV".
 Within the procedure, data that is subject to reporting requirements is exchanged between universities and health insurance companies: Health insurance companies report, for example, insurance status, changes of health insurance company and information on outstanding contributions.
 The universities send information on the start and end of studies of the insured students.
 At the OWL University of Applied Sciences and Arts, the changeover to the electronic procedure will take place on December 1, 2021.